gu-fan/riv.vim/README.rst

 * 0.66:

-  :Todo_:   DONE 2012-06-29 add field list for todo items.
+  :Todos_:  DONE 2012-06-29 add field list for todo items.
+  :Indent_: DONE 2012-06-29 the indentation in directives should return 0 after
+            2 blank lines
+  :Todos_:  FIXME the calculation of child todo items
-  :Indent_: correct ``<BS>`` indentation to reach the begin of field list.
+  :Indent_: FIXME ``<BS>`` indentation to reach the begin of field list.
-  :Indent_: DONE 2012-06-29 the indentation in directives should act the same as in comments.

 Next
 ~~~~~

 Things todo in next versions.

-:Links_:   The standalone web link with ``/`` will be considered as local file.
+:Links_:   The standalone web link with ``/`` is detected as local file.
 :File_:    A template or snippet or shortcut for adding ``./`` and ``../`` and files.
-           Maybe a sphinx doc ref and the content directive as well.
+           Maybe a sphinx doc ref as well.
 :Documents_: Document part: options / commands.
 :Documents_: Seperate instruction and intro. help use instruction.rst
 :Publish_: An option to enable highlighting todo items.